-See Publications page for a complete list.
+See Publications page for a complete list of publications.

 A World Trade Model based on Comparative Advantage with m Regions, n Goods, and k Factors